 congestionStatus will be set to one of following values:

-The list of congestion level(s) with exact value and specify what congestion threshold(s) the Fog Node wants to receive a report for.
+The list of congestion level(s) with exact value and specify what congestion threshold(s) the Edge/Fog Node wants to receive a report for.
 Whenever the congestion in the geographical area goes above or below an indicated threshold, a report will be sent.
-The threshold(s) that are indicated by the Fog Node are determined based on local Fog Node policies.
+The threshold(s) that are indicated by the Edge/Fog Node are determined based on local Edge/Fog Node policies.
 The definition of these policies is outside the scope of the present document.

-The list of enumerated types with values HIGH, MEDIUM and LOW that specify the type of congestion status the Fog Node would like to receive a report for.
-The threshold type(s) that are indicated by the Fog Node are determined based on local Fog Node policies.
+The list of enumerated types with values HIGH, MEDIUM and LOW that specify the type of congestion status the Edge/Fog Node would like to receive a report for.
+The threshold type(s) that are indicated by the Edge/Fog Node are determined based on local Edge/Fog Node policies.
 The definition of these policies is outside the scope of the present document.

 Step 3a: Procedures for Network Status Reports